tykurtz/tensorflow_models/README.md

 ## Free-space estimation using mean-variance estimators as model ensembles

+# Roadmap
+* Test against example image for comparing results
+* Add example images to documentation
+* Add Dockerfile, docker image, and run commands
+* Nodelet implementation
+* Add separate launch file for semantic segmentation
+* Add script to pull models instead of saving on github (Squash after doing this)
+* Add MVE model ensemble

 # Getting started
 ## Docker

 Using docker with GPU support is the recommended approach, due to possible complications with a source build of tensorflow.
-TODO Add Dockerfile, docker image, and run commands

 ## From source